polzinben/polzinben.github.io/_posts/2020-10-31-Bootcamp-Experience.md

 What began as a plan to return to Denver, CO where I went to College for an in person course quickly pivoted into a full remote online learning environment.
 I built a home office like millions of others and dove in.
 At first there was some disappointment that I would be missing out on the experience of going back to school and meeting new people but that quickly faded as I made many new friends all in very different, but somewhat similar situations pursuing a great evolution in the midst of a challenging pandemic.

 The remote experience has been very valuable.
 Zoom meetings, slack channels, and shared drive documents became our lifeblood like so many others working from home.
-The ability to learn an entirely new and complex subject in a remote environment has taught me that if we leverage technology and people we can still achieve great things together, even when we are apart.
+The ability to learn an entirely new and complex subject in a remote environment has taught me that if we leverage technology and talented people we can still achieve great things together, even when we are apart.

 <p align="center">
     <img src="../images/bootcamp_class.png" id="bc" alt="Bootcamp Class Photo">